 Being a fur parent just like a parent to his/her kid requires understanding and discipline and this isn’t gonna be easy.
 But thanks to the plethora of resources online, fur parenting has become a lot more manageable.
 They offer advice, step-by-step training methods, and bonus tricks that you can apply with your dog.
 Some even share a more in-depth perspective on dogs by offering a more psychological take for you to understand your fur baby.

 So here are our top three recommendations of dog training books that every fur parent like you should own (or well, at least read!).

 #1 Basic Essential: The Art of Raising a Puppy by The Monks of New Skete

-This book was published in 1991 which makes it almost thirty years old!
+One of the best dog training books is this book that was published in 1991 which makes it almost thirty years old!
 A good old classic book that has always stayed on the top shelf of dog training recommended books.

 Nevertheless, it’s on the list because even though they have outdated practices, the book tackles a holistic approach to raising a puppy.
 The Monks of New Skete are renowned as seasoned breeders and trainers who mainly work on German Shepherds.

 Here are some interesting takes in the book.
 First, they discussed the concept of obedience as a two-way street.
 Obedience, as much as it is something we expect and train our puppies, should also be something owners should do.
 Be focused on your pups and adapt to their needs by being truly obedient to them.